cgalmenartest/node/INSTALL.md

      grunt build

+### Initialize the database

+The database needs to be populated with the tag defaults for your application's configuration.

+Edit the configuration file at `test/init/init/config.js` to match your tags in `assets/js/backbone/components/tag.js`

+Then initialize the database with:

+     make init

+If you'd like to include a sample project, also run:

+     make demo

 ### Start the forever server (from the midas git folder)

 This will run the application server on port 1337